meshplay/meshplay/docs/pages/concepts/logical/designs.md

   </ul>
 </details>

-Try the [Meshery Playground](/installation/playground) for a hands-on experience with Meshery Designs.
+Try the [Meshplay Playground](/installation/playground) for a hands-on experience with Meshplay Designs.